 You have probably heard of the significant benefits associated with workplace wellness programs; perhaps you have even implemented one in your organization.
 What many employers (and others) don’t realize is that financial wellness is just as important as physical wellness.
-In fact, employees who struggle from financial trouble are often more likely to have less focus at work, a not so health lifestyle, and higher medical costs.
+In fact, employees who struggle from financial trouble are often more likely to have less focus at work, a not-so-healthy lifestyle, and higher medical costs.
 Incorporating a financial component into your wellness program can be a strategic move that both your budget and your employees will appreciate.

 The Connection Between Finances and Health